lenianiva/Prismriver/doc/roadmap.typ

 )

 == Motivation
+Prismriver aims to achieve the following:
+1. To formalize mathematical analysis of music.
+2. Programmatic generation of music.
+3. DSL to write sheet music and other file formats of music.

+Lean is a proof assistant with rapidly growing popularity, and actively maintained infrastructure support.
 Lean's flexible and extensible syntax system allows us to implement a DSL for music.
 The highly structured nature of music means it could be represented as text, version controlled, and analysed programmatically.
+Lean also has the unique advantage of mathlib4, which can be used for formalizing analysis of music.

 == Representation